 Frequently Asked Questions

-Here are some frequently asked questions about Permanent Residence, and links to the CIC web site to help you find the answers.
+Here are some frequently asked questions about Permanent Residence, and links to the IRCC web site to help you find the answers.

 The P.R. process requires extensive documentation for the faculty member and all dependents.

 If you will be applying through the Express Entry system, you are advised to have all documentation ready prior to entering the pool of applicants.
 If your profile is selected and you are given and Invitation to Apply (ITA), you will have only 60 days to submit a complete application.